cmu-delphi/delphi-epidata/docs/api/afhsb.md

 ---
 title: AFHSB
-parent: Epidata API (Other Diseases)
+parent: Other Endpoints (COVID-19 and Other Diseases)
 ---

 # AFHSB